Hybrid Work Trends

 - Two in 10 are entirely on-site

-According to a piece written by Jessica Howington, Senior Content Manger, FlexJobs’ Career Pulse 2022 Survey found that, “nearly a third of working professionals are looking specifically for a hybrid work arrangement—one where they work remotely part of the time and in-office part of the time.
-And it’s not hard to see why, with 84% of professionals stating that a remote or hybrid job would increase their overall happiness.”
+According to FlexJobs’ Career Pulse 2022 Survey, nearly a third of working professionals are looking specifically for a hybrid work arrangement, and 84% of professionals think a remote or hybrid job would increase their overall happiness.

-The benefits of hybrid work range from increased flexibility, the opportunity for better work life balance, wider talent pools to recruit from, improved environmental effects, higher productivity rates and even an improved bottom line.
+The benefits of hybrid work range from increased flexibility, better work life balance, wider talent pools to recruit from, reduced impact on the environment, higher productivity rates and even an improved bottom line.

 A Forbes piece written by Ivan Ong – CEO and founder of KeaBabies, a baby and maternity lifestyle brand – entitled, “Why Hybrid Work Is The Way To Go,” offers insight into the logic behind the hybrid modality becoming such a popular choice.